 You know you’ll feel right at home in a community called Welcome.
 For the avid camper, it doesn’t get better than camping right on the edge of the water.
 This campsite has 90 RV-ready spots available with plenty of shade, plus three bath houses and other amenities including an inground pool.
 To accommodate boaters, there are three ramps and 250 wet slips available.

 You’ll go for the picturesque views out over the bay of Calvert Cliffs, but you’ll stay for the three restaurants and spa.
 Bring a group or the whole family out to go fishing on a large charter fleet, then the resort chef will prepare your catch however you like.
 There’s also plenty of gaming—via video tab pull machines and bingo—as well as an array of outdoor activities at Rod ‘N’ Reel.

 Enjoy privacy in a serene setting in a separate brick Cottage.
-Explore part of the eight wooded acres in bucolic Charles County.
+Explore the eight wooded acres in bucolic Charles County.
 Take advantage of the rural setting that is still close to sights and unique shopping.